markdcross/burger/README.md

 [Portfolio Page](https://markdcross.me/portfolio.html)

 ## Description
 A burger logger with MySQL, Node, Express, Handlebars and a custom ORM.
-Following the MVC design pattern, I've used Node and MySQL to query and route data in the app, and Handlebars to generate the THTML.
+Following the MVC design pattern, I've used Node and MySQL to query and route data in the app, and Handlebars to generate the HTML.

 ## Table of Contents
 - [Eat Da Burger](#eat-da-burger)